kugaevsky/guarded_preprocessors/README.markdown

 * `source/` - directory for source files written in HAML/Coffee/Sass/Less
 * `html/` - directory for compiled files in HTML/Javascript/CSS

 Anyway, your can edit relative paths for each preprocessor in your `Guardfile`.
 Syntax is really very simple.
-Just redefine paths hash  .
+Just redefine paths hash.
 `PATHS = { :in => 'source', :out => 'html' }`

 ## Preprocessors